While there is no fast cure for the common cold, our top tips could help ease symptoms naturally and may even shorten the duration of your cold.

 Enjoyed this?
 Now read...

-This article was published on 8th November 2017.
+This article was reviewed on 6 November 2018 by Kerry Torrens.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.